VisiumCH/AMLD2020-Dirty-GANcing/README.md

 }
 ```

-The code in this repo is an adapted and corrected for the AMLD workshop, and is orginally based on [CUHKSZ-TQL's repo](https://github.com/CUHKSZ-TQL/EverybodyDanceNow_reproduce_pytorch).
+The code in this repo is adapted and corrected for the AMLD workshop, and is orginally based on [CUHKSZ-TQL's repo](https://github.com/CUHKSZ-TQL/EverybodyDanceNow_reproduce_pytorch).

 It also borrows heavily from :
 * [pix2pixHD](https://github.com/NVIDIA/pix2pixHD)